Reactish-State

 unsub2();

-The set or actions of a state don't rely on this to work, thus you are free to destructure them for easier reference.
+The set or actions of a state don't rely on this to work, so you can destructure them for easier reference.

-TIP: destructure the actions outside React components so that you don't need to add them into the useCallback/useEffect dependency array.
+TIP: Destructure the actions outside of React components to avoid adding them to the useCallback/useEffect dependency array.

 import { state, useSnapshot } from "reactish-state";